coqhammer/coqhammer.github.io/index.md

 guaranteed to be reproducible.
 If all uses of `hammer` in a file have been replaced with reconstruction tactics, it is recommended to ensure that only the `Tactics` module is loaded and not the hammer plugin.

+Note that `hammer` never performs induction.
+If induction is needed, it must be done manually before invoking `hammer`.

 ### Hammer options